 I will have regular office hours as posted at the top of this syllabus.
-If you cannot make one of these times, you can email, or see me after class to set an appointment.
+Please email me to set an appointment.
 I want to be available to you.
 If you email me, you can generally expect a response back in 48 hours during the week.
 If you email on a Friday or over the weekend, you will not hear back from me until the next business day (typically Monday).

-The best time to catch me is right after class, but let me know if you need to see me at another time.
-If you do not want to wait or were not able to see me, please set a time with me individually.
+Please email me to let me know if you need to see me at another time outside of scheduled office hours.
 During office hours, we can discuss course questions, psychology as a career, or other topics of interest to you.

-Please note that I run an extremely busy schedule, but I absolutely want to make time for our meetings.
-If I am unavailable at a time you try to see me, let me know, and we will make time to meet.
+Please note that I run an extremely busy schedule, but I want to make time for our meetings.
+Please send me an email if you want to meet.